Ezili Dantor

-Èzili Dantò or Erzulie Dantor is the main loa (or lwa) or senior spirit of the Petro family in Haitian Vodou.
+Èzili Dantò (/ht/) or Erzulie Dantor is the main loa (or lwa) or senior spirit of the Petro family in Haitian Vodou.
 Ezili Danto, or Èzili Dantò, is the "manifestation of Erzulie, the divinity of love."
 It is said that Ezili Danto has a dark complexion and is maternal in nature.
 The Ezili are feminine spirits in Haitian Vodou that personify womanhood.
 The Erzulie is a goddess, spirit, or loa of love in Haitian Voudou.
-She has several manifestations or incarnations, but most prominent and well-known manifestations are Lasirenn (the mermaid), Erzulie Freda, and Erzulie Dantor.
+She has several manifestations or incarnations, but most prominent and well-known manifestations are La Sirene (the mermaid), Erzulie Freda, and Erzulie Dantor.
 There are spelling variations of Erzulie, the other being Ezili.
 They are English interpretations of a Creole word, but do not differ in meaning.

 Worship

 Tuesdays are the days reserved to worship Ezili Dantor.
 Worship is normally done in solitary in front of an altar identified by the colors blue, black and red.
 The most recurrent offering consist of crème de cacao, jewels, golden rings and florida water.
 For her birthday a wild pig is normally the main sacrifice.